 When building on an existing site with a demolished home, check the condition of the existing foundation.
 If there are no cracks or other structural or safety issues, you could frame your new house on the existing foundation.
 Doing so will limit your floor plan, but if you choose to build a new foundation, you’ll have to pay to remove the old one.

-On average, a foundation costs between $5,200–$60,000.
-The least expensive foundation is a monolithic concrete slab, while the most expensive is a basement.
+On average, a foundation costs between $5,200 to $80,000.
+The least expensive foundation is a monolithic concrete slab, while the most expensive will include a basement, which requires extra excavation and more material and reinforcement with rebar.
+Still, that extra cost will give you more livable space when your home is complete.

-Framing is the process by which your blueprints come to life.
+Framing is the process by which your blueprints come to life and when your house begins to take shape.
 Once you have laid your foundation, it’s time to build the skeletal structure of the house, which is done with wood — although some builders have used metal — as well as drywall and other materials.
-This is the process by which your house takes shape.

 From the smallest house to the largest, framing requires an abundance of sturdy materials to create a structurally sound home.
 Although the majority of your budget will be dedicated to finishes, framing is the most expensive part of the build itself.